fabricesemti80/project-dockerlab/docs/ansible.md

 # Ansible Documentation

-This document provides comprehensive documentation for the Ansible automation in the project-dockerlab setup.
+This document provides comprehensive documentation for the Ansible automation in project-dockerlab.

 ## Overview